Jelly blubber: Morphology

-Morphology

-Jellyfish in the Rhizostomae order such as the Catostylus mosaicus are distinguishible by their unique morphology, characterised by a lack of tentacles.
-Instead of these tentacles, their bodies are composed of four oral lobes and eight arms that attach at the centre of the bell.
+Catostylus mosaicus is a member of the class Scyphozoa and order Rhizostomae, which are distinguishable by the lack of tentacles.
+Instead, their bodies are composed of four oral lobes and eight arms that attach at the centre of the bell.
 The bell of the jelly blubber is spherical in shape, and its feeding structures make up a greater proportion of its body than in many other species of jellyfish.
 Because of their unique body shape, C. mosaicus are known to utilise jet propulsion, triggered by the contracting and relaxing patterns of their bell.

-Located on the arms of the C. mosaicus are nematocysts, or stinging cells.
-Nematocysts are utilised for defence as well as to immobilise prey, and because they vary between species, are often used for identification.
+Stinging nematocyst cells are located on the arms of C. mosaicus, which are utilised for defence as well as to immobilise prey.
+Because they vary between species, they are often used for species identification.
 Different types of nematocysts are specialised to catch different types of prey, and may be a causal factor for the specialised diets seen in jellyfish Catolystus mosaicus have four different types of nematocysts (Oval Isorhizae, pear-shaped Isorhizae, Rhopaloids, and Birhopaloids), distributed in relatively high abundance, that allow them to capture prey and defend themselves.

+There are thought to be two monophyletic clades of Catostylus mosaicus found in Eastern Australia: C. mosaicus mosaicus and C. mosaicus conservitus, which have differences in mitochondrial DNA, colour, as well as morphology such as general proportions and bell depth.
+C mosaicus mosaicus is found in New South Wales and southern Queensland, and can be distinguished due to their small or nonexistent papillae and larger bell diameter.
+C. mosaicus conservitus occupies the Bass Strait and can be distinguished by conspicuous papillae, blue or white colour, and smaller bell.